this is an advanced, involved, and difficult build

 get in touch if you need the eagle files(schematic/pcb files)

 build docs for v5.3

-BOM for VnIcursal version 5.3
+BOM for VnIcursal version 5.3/5.4

-For trimming you can get all scientific on it and measure the db I guess.
-But I just put something like a saw in the input with the panel control at full ccw(counter clockwise)and plug the out to whatever mixer/amp chain you work with and then turn the trim on the pcb to the left/ccw until the vca is silent.
-If your vca is silent from the get go then good and move on and repeat for each channel.
+- there are 6 trimmers on the pcb, corresponding to the 6 channels, for zeroing out the bleed on each vca. you can get all scientific and measure the db, but i just do it by ear. insert a harmonically rich waveform like a saw or square into the audio input with the panel control/potentiometer at full ccw(counter clockwise)and plug the vca out to whatever mixer/amp chain you work with(maybe turn your mixer/speakers up louder than usual) and then turn the trimmer on the pcb slightly to the left/ccw until the vca is silent.
+If your vca is silent from the start then good, and move on and repeat for each channel.